esciencecenter-digital-skills/workshop-metadata/ds-nlp/syllabus.md

 Large Language Models
 - What are Large Language Models (LLMs)?
 - Prompting to solve NLP Tasks
-- Use local LLMs with Ollama
+- Using local LLMs with Ollama
 - Drawbacks and biases in LLMs
-- Advanced material